Wing Gambit: Against the Sicilian Defence

 After Black's 2...cxb4, another popular third move alternative for White is 3.d4.
-GMs George Koltanowski, David Bronstein and World Champion Alexander Alekhine have played this line.
+Grandmasters George Koltanowski, David Bronstein and World Champion Alexander Alekhine have played this line.

 White can postpone the gambit one move by playing the Wing Gambit Deferred, playing 2.Nf3 followed by 3.b4.
-The deferred Wing Gambit is considered to be best when black responds 2...e6.
-The Portsmouth Gambit runs 2.Nf3 Nc6 3.b4, where Black is disinclined to refuse the gambit due to the positional threat 3.b5, displacing the knight and disrupting Black's smooth development.
+The deferred Wing Gambit is considered to be best when Black responds 2...e6.
+The Portsmouth Gambit runs 2.Nf3 Nc6 3.b4, where Black is disinclined to refuse the gambit due to the positional threat 4.b5, displacing the knight and disrupting Black's smooth development.

-It is also possible to prepare the gambit by playing 2.a3!? followed by 3.b4.
+It is also possible to prepare the gambit by playing 2.a3 followed by 3.b4.